sydneye434/sydneye434/README.md

 I've grown and led teams of up to 10 engineers, run Scrum of Scrums across 7 teams, and tried to leave every codebase and pipeline I've touched in better shape than I found it.

 The projects here are a mix of work tools and things I built because I wanted to.
-I build outside of work too — it's how I learn.
+I build outside of work too!
+It's fun and how I learn.

 ---